carlcraig/fuel-captcha/README.md

 ## reCAPTCHA
 The recaptcha driver is based on the recaptcha package here: [https://github.com/pwrhead/fuel-recaptcha](https://github.com/pwrhead/fuel-recaptcha)

+### Basic Configuration
+The config file for reCAPTCHA can be found at `config/recaptcha.php`

+You will need to add your private and public api keys here

 ### Html
 #### Captcha::forge('recaptcha')->html($view = null, $error = null, $use_ssl = false);
 This will return a html object with the reCAPTCHA html block.